sftpplus/sftpplus-docs/src/doc_source/configuration-events/events-commons.include.rst

 :Default value: ''
 :Optional: Yes
-:Values: * Comma separated list of data member name and filter expression.
+:Values: * Comma-separated list of data member names and filter expressions.
+         * Multiple expressions, one per line (Since 4.29.0)
          * Leave empty to handle all events.
 :From version: 3.22.0
 :Description:
-    Comma separated definition with name of attribute data member and the targeted matching expression.
+    Comma separated definition with the name of attribute data member and the targeted matching expression.

     Data member names are configured with insensitive cases.